Birdwatcher's Diary™

 If you birded at multiple locations, and recorded that species at multiple locations, you need to do this at each location at which the species is uncounted.
 This is deliberate, because it's perfectly possible that at one location, there might be one gull, which you count, and then at another location there are a thousand which you don't want to count.

-On the main screen, a species which has been marked as "uncounted" at all locations at which it has been marked as sighted will display a (a more typical way to represent "not applicable") in the quantity column.
+On the main screen, a species which has been marked as "uncounted" at all locations at which it has been marked as sighted will display a — (a more typical way to represent "not applicable") in the quantity column.
 If, however, it has been counted at one or more locations, then a number will be displayed, which is the total number sighted at the locations where the species was counted, plus, somewhat arbitrarily, one each for each location at which you have marked it as uncounted.

 When a "non-count" is exported and then imported into eBird, it imports as an "X" as it should.
 In this case (counting some species but not all), you will again select the Report Counts option on the Output screen.

-In general, exporting data from Birdwatcher's Diary for import into eBird is as simple as going to the Output screen, selecting Seen or Heard as what to Include, eBird as the Format, Traveling for the eBird protocol (collection method), setting the # Observers, and then exporting the data in one of the various ways discussed earlier in the manual.
+In general, exporting data from Birdwatcher's Diary for import into eBird is as simple as going to the Output screen, selecting Seen or Heard as what to Include, eBird as the Format, Traveling for the eBird protocol (collection method), setting the # Observers, and then uploading the data directly to eBird.
 Of course you can also specify a different eBird protocol if appropriate (read more here).
 The final parameters, which apply especially to the Traveling protocol, is the Distance traveled (in miles) and the Duration (in minutes).
 For most purposes, you'll then check (or leave checked) the Calculate button.
 In this mode, Birdwatcher's Diary estimates your distance traveled by measuring the distance from each sighting you recorded to the next, and the duration by taking the difference between your first sighting and the last, and rounding up to the nearest 15 minutes.
 It does this for each separate location that you birded.
 For most purposes, and for the purpose to which eBird is using this information, this should be sufficiently accurate.
 If you feel that it isn't for whatever reason (you spent the last half of the day walking many miles without a single sighting, for example), you can uncheck the Calculate button and enter your own values.
 If you birded at multiple locations, and if you feel you need to enter the Distance and Duration manually, this is the one case in which you want to Include not all species Seen or Heard but only species at one Location (at a time).
 Return to the main screen, select a location, and then on the File->Output screen, with Include set to Location and with Calculate unchecked, enter the Distance and Duration for that location.
 Export the data.
 Now repeat this process for each location that you birded, entering the appropriate Distance and Duration for each (or, for one or more of those locations, checking Calculate to let Birdwatcher's Diary estimate the values for you).

 There is one subtle issue that affects not how you export the data from Birdwatcher's Diary, but what you see when you examine the data after importing into eBird.
 Birdwatcher's Diary records the exact time of each sighting and, if you have GPS and Record Lat./Long. set to All Sightings, the specific coordinates of each sighting as well. eBird will not import the exact time of a sighting at all; it only imports the starting time and duration of the outing.
 And although it does import the specific coordinates, it doesn't appear to use them, and when you review your data on eBird, you won't see them.
 Because this is actual information, and we don't choose to throw it away, what we do is to put the specific time and coordinates of a sighting into the note field for that specific sighting (adding on to any specific not you already had entered yourself).
 So you will see this information (as well as whih "sightings" were "Heard Only" when you review the sightings on eBird, although you should be aware that eBird is not actually using this data.